view arthurs seat from braid hills

 lauren jumping on the braid hills

-Lauren jumping on the Braid Hills
+Lauren jumping at the Braid Hills – © Wild Lovely World

 The most beautiful of the Seven Hill of Edinburgh has to be The Braid Hills.
 The pretty hills are a lovely site when covered with the striking, bright yellow flower gorse.